Southern Tanzania Tourism Plan

 • Field assessment of tourism circuits, issues and opportunities in Southern Tanzania and their potential impact on conservation including consultation, document review, and analysis.

-• Finalize Southern Tanzania Tourism Master Plan.
+• Finalized Southern Tanzania Tourism Master Plan.

-Anticipated Results
+Results

 • Increased collaboration among the Government of Tanzania, the private sector, and conservation stakeholders.